adobe/phased-testing/README.md

 A configuration check is done in the beginning.
 The phased test steps are checked and their arguments are compared to the number of data providers + the injected data provider for phased tests.
 If the number of arguments does not correspond to the total number of data providers, a `PhasedTestConfigurationException` is thrown right at the beginning.

 ## Release Notes
+### 7.0.6
+- Migrated to the public git repository.

 ### 7.0.5
 - You can now define Phase setup methods. `@BeforePhase` & `@AfterPhase` can be set on a normal TestNG Before and After method.
 The method will then be executed in before or after a phase starts. (#40)